Inductive Reasoning for Coinductive Types: Algebraic Coinductives

 Moreover, uniqueness of $\co{f}$ implies that \textit{every} continuous function $g : A \rightarrow C$ can be represented as a continuous extension $\co{f} : A \rightarrow C$ for some monotone basis function $f : \basis{A} \rightarrow C$, namely $f = g \circ \mathsf{incl}$ (see Corollary~\ref{corollary:representation}).

-Lemma~\ref{lemma:continuous-extension} tells us that the continuous functions on algebraic CPOs are precisely the functions that can been ``easily'' defined (as extensions of basis functions), and entails a collection of useful proof principles (e.g., Lemma~\ref{lemma:equivalence-continuous-extension}, Theorems~\ref{theorem:continuous-extension-continuous} and~\ref{theorem:fusion}, and more in Appendix~\ref{app:algebraic-cpo-proof-principles}) for reasoning about them.
+Lemma~\ref{lemma:continuous-extension} tells us that the continuous functions on algebraic CPOs are precisely the functions that can be ``easily'' defined (as extensions of basis functions), and entails a collection of useful proof principles (e.g., Lemma~\ref{lemma:equivalence-continuous-extension}, Theorem~\ref{theorem:fusion}, and more in Appendix~\ref{app:algebraic-cpo-proof-principles}) for reasoning about them.
 For example, the following lemma is often useful for proving equivalence of continuous extensions:

 \begin{lemma}[\link{aCPO}{\cwpProperzco}{Equivalence of continuous extensions}] Let $A$ be an algebraic CPO, $C$ any CPO, and $f : \basis{A} \rightarrow C$ and $g : \basis{A} \rightarrow C$ monotone functions on the basis of $A$.
 Then,